 In 2017, the Department of Health & Human Services officially declared a public health emergency for opioid addiction and created a much-needed 5-point strategy to help combat the issue.
 With that said, the assistance available to aid in the fight against opioid addiction is enormous.
-If you or someone you love needs rehabilitation, the information below provides details about opioid treatment programs.
+If you or someone you love needs rehabilitation, the information below provides details about opioid addiction treatment programs.
 Just keep reading!

 Opioid Treatment Programs